 The study plans contain details of useful dates, including assignment deadlines and tutorial finalisation dates.

-Please find below Personal Study Plans for the session leading to the September/October 2017 UK exams.
+Please find below Personal Study Plans for the session leading to the April 2018 UK exams.

 Only do activities that will increase your chance of passing.
 Don't include activities for the sake of it and don't spend time reviewing material that you already understand.
 You will only improve your chances of passing the exam by getting on top of the material that you currently find difficult.